Last Updated on 07/03/2022

 Check out these top 10 backpacks for more tips on what to look for in a backpacking backpack

-Your local outdoors shop should let you try on a range of rucksacks and adjust them to see how they fit.
-They’ll also measure your torso size and show you the range rucksacks suitable for your size.
+Your local outdoor shop should let you try on a range of rucksacks and adjust them to see how they fit.
+They’ll also measure your torso size and show you the range of rucksacks suitable for your size.
 Don’t worry, you don’t need to actually buy from these shops—on the contrary, it’s often cheaper to search online for the best deal when you find the perfect rucksack for you.

 Alternatively, if you buy from places like Amazon then you can order multiple sizes and return the ones that don’t fit.
 The important thing is to be happy with your purchase before you take it on an adventure.

 We all want to think we’re capable of carrying a horse if need be.
 But when choosing a rucksack, it’s important to be honest with yourself about how much you can comfortably carry, especially on long-term trips.
 There’s literally no point buying a rucksack with space for a huge amount of belongings and as a result taking more than you need, then having backache on your entire trip because your rucksack is too heavy.
 The only person who will suffer is you, and in the long-term, your back.